Earth Notes: On Website Technicals (2020-03)Updated 2022-10-23 15:00 GMT.

 I'm still expecting that Firefox 75 mainline will emerge in about a week, with its strong

 loading=lazy in place.
 (FF75 basically starts loading a lazy image only when just in the viewport.)
 That may cover ~7% of browsers; Edge may be just ahead of Firefox in usage, and be built on Chromium, but I don't think that lazy loading is on by default.

-To this end I've tuned a few more things to take more advantage of laziness, eg non-lazily loading at most three desktop body images (was four), and only allowing preload of the first audio or video if both are on a page.
+To this end I have tuned a few more things to take more advantage of laziness, eg non-lazily loading at most three desktop body images (was four), and only allowing preload of the first audio or video if both are on a page.

 2020-03-18: Coronavirus Stuff

 I put myself in 'self-isolation' at home hast week because I was feeling grotty.
 The rest of my family were dragged into 'lockdown' with me on Monday as the rules changed for sharing a house with someone possibly infected, ie me.
 The kids were looking forward to getting back to school on Friday, which they will, but then all schools in England are basically shutting on Friday afternoon.

 (I'm still hoping to get out of the house for a walk for the first time in well over a week on Friday too.)

 Happily, Radbot progress can continue with everyone working from home, though the face-to-face stuff is good and I'll be pleased when we can resume it.
 (There are only a few things that we need to do other than at home.)

 So I may get more time to work on this site!